 Mind if I send a few collab ideas your way?

-It’s pretty straightforward: 4 sentences with a really simple ask at the end.
+Keep it straightforward: four to five sentences with a simple ask at the end.

 The second I get an affirmative response from this email, this is a “warm” lead and I can make progress toward booking a new client.